OasisLMF/Workshop2019/README.md

 If using another distribution then the comparable packages will need to be identified and installed, or alternatively use a Docker image.

-We recommend using a Python virtual environment for running the excercises.
+We recommend using a Python virtual environment for running the exercises.
 To set up the your virtual environment, run the following commands in the project root directory.
 Note that Python 3.6 is required for the Oasis MDK.

 ```
 virtualenv -p /usr/bin/python3.6 venv